Here, we'll show you how to install a web browser on Roku to get even more functionality and versatility out of your streaming device.

 - Install the app to begin setup and connect your devices.

-- From there, you can use the browser just like you would with a usual web browser on your phone.
+- From there, you can use the browser how you normally would with a web browser on your phone.

 - Once you've found the website you wish to browse on your Roku, tap the cast icon at the top of the screen.